letsencrypt/acme-spec/draft-barnes-acme.md

 A recovery token is a fallback authentication mechanism.
 In the event that a client loses all other state, including authorized key pairs and key pairs bound to certificates, the client can use the recovery token to prove that it was previously authorized for the identifier in question.

 This mechanism is necessary because once an ACME server has issued an Authorization Key for a given identifier, that identifier enters a higher-security state, at least with respect the ACME server.
 That state exists to protect against attacks such as DNS hijacking and router compromise which tend to inherently defeat all forms of Domain Validation.
-So once a domain has begun using ACME, new DV-only authorization will not be performed without proof of continuity via posession of an Authorized Private Key or potentially a Subject Private Key for that domain.
+So once a domain has begun using ACME, new DV-only authorization will not be performed without proof of continuity via possession of an Authorized Private Key or potentially a Subject Private Key for that domain.

 This higher state of security poses some risks.
 From time to time, the administrators and owners of domains may lose access to keys they have previously had issued or certified, including Authorized private keys and Subject private keys.
 For instance, the disks on which this key material is stored may suffer failures, or passphrases for these keys may be forgotten.
 In some cases, the security measures that are taken to protect this sensitive data may contribute to its loss.